tywalch/electrodb/README.md

 `(value: T) => void`    | A void or `undefined` value is returned, will be treated as successful, in this scenario you can throw an Error yourself to interrupt the query

 ## Indexes
 When using ElectroDB, indexes are referenced by their `AccessPatternName`.
 This allows you to maintain generic index names on your DynamoDB table, but reference domain specific names while using your ElectroDB Entity.
-These will often be referenced as _"Access Patterns"_.
+These will be referenced as _"Access Patterns"_.

 All DynamoDB table start with at least a PartitionKey with an optional SortKey, this can be referred to as the _"Table Index"_.
 The `indexes` object requires at least the definition of this _Table Index_ **Partition Key** and (if applicable) **Sort Key**.